PennLINC/qsirecon/docs/models/dti.rst

 insufficient for reliable quantitative work – more directions (20–30+) are recommended to stabilize FA/MD measures and reduce variability.
-Similarly, moderate b-values (~1000 s/mm²) are typically chosen to balance SNR and sensitivity; very high b-values can introduce bias in tensor-fitting (and require models beyond DTI).
-During analysis, image alignment (registration) and smoothing can also introduce caveats: misregistration across subjects can blur tract-specific values, and heavy smoothing can artificially increase FA in partial volume voxels.
+Similarly, moderate b-values (~1000 s/mm²) are typically chosen to balance SNR and sensitivity; very high b-values can introduce bias in tensor-fitting, due to higher sensitivity to non-Gaussian diffusion -- and require other models, such as DKI.
+During analysis, image alignment (registration) and smoothing can also introduce caveats: misregistration across subjects can blur tract-specific values, and heavy smoothing can artificially decrease FA in partial volume voxels.
 Tools like tract-based spatial statistics (TBSS) were developed to mitigate some of these issues by skeletonizing white matter maps to focus on centers of tracts.
 The key caveat is that DTI analyses involve many